AdobeDocs/experience-manager-65.en/help/communities/email.md

 * [Communities Notifications](notifications.md)
 * [Communities Subscriptions](subscriptions.md)

-By default, the email feature is not functional as it requires specification of an SMTP server and SMTP user.
+By default, the email feature is not functional as it requires the specification of an SMTP server and SMTP user.

 >[!CAUTION]
 >